 Rocklin Dog Bite Lawyer

-California does not mess around when it comes to holding a dog owner responsible for the injuries caused by their pet.
+California does not mess around when it comes to holding dog owners responsible for the injuries caused by their pets.
 According to California Civil Section 3342, also known as California's dog-bite law, a dog owner is "strictly liable" for the injuries caused by their dog.
-A good way to think of strict liability is this: nowhere to hide.
+An excellent way to think of strict liability is this: nowhere to hide.
 The owner of the dog cannot hide or evade liability.
-It does not matter if the dog owner treated the dog well or they had no idea that their dog could attack and hurt another person.
+It does not matter if the dog owner treated the dog well or had no idea that their dog could attack and hurt another person.

 - Track down any witnesses to the attack and get their contact information.
 In filing your claim, witness statements can help establish the facts of your case.
 You want to avoid a messy he-said-she-said style of accusation if possible.